By default, the Compute Gateway blocks traffic to all uplinks. Add Compute Gateway firewall rules to allow traffic as needed.

 - Enter the parameters for the new rule.

 Parameters are initialized to their default values (for example, All for Sources and Destinations).
 To edit a parameter, move the mouse cursor over the parameter value and click the pencil icon ( ) to open a parameter-specific editor.

 Option Description Sources Click Any in the Sources column and select an inventory group for source network traffic, or click ADD GROUP to create a new user-defined inventory group to use for this rule.
 Click SAVE.
-Destinations Click Any in the Destinations column and select an inventory group for destination network traffic, or click CREATE NEW GROUP to create a new user-defined inventory group to use for this rule.
+Destinations Click Any in the Destinations column and select an inventory group for destination network traffic, or click ADD GROUP to create a new user-defined inventory group to use for this rule.
 Click SAVE.
-Services Click Any in the Services column and select a service from the list.
+Services Click Any in the Services column and select a service from the list or click ADD SERVICE to create a new user-defined service to use for this rule..
 Click SAVE.
 Applied To Define the type of traffic that the rule applies to: